Burst timescales and luminosities link young pulsars and fast radio bursts: Methods

 To refine the RM and delay measurements further, we performed a joint least squares fit of Stokes~Q and U spectra normalised by the linear polarization L$=\sqrt{\mathrm{Q}^2+\mathrm{U}^2}$, using the following equations

 where $\phi$ is a linear combination of the absolute angle of polarisation on the sky (referenced to infinite frequency) and the phase difference between the R and L polarisation channels.
 The estimates of the delay and RM are given as initial guesses to the fit, and we simultaneously fit the pulsar and the two bursts from the same observational epoch.
 We force the delay to be the same between the pulsar and FRB data, fix to the known RM of the pulsar (79\,rad\,m$^{-2}$), and initially we allow for a different RM per burst.
 The measured delays are $-0.22$\,$\pm$\,0.02\,ns and $-4.16$\,$\pm$\,0.03\,ns, for the Feb 20 and Mar 7 observations, respectively, and the measured RMs are presented in Table~\ref{tab:pol_properties}.
-The QU-fits are shown in Figure~\ref{fig:polplot}.
+The QU-fits are shown in Extended Data Figure~\ref{fig:polplot}.
 The measured RMs have large uncertainties due to covariances between the fit parameters, which is difficult to alleviate due to the low number of rotations (due to either RM or delay) across the burst frequency extent.
-We conclude that the bursts in this work have consistent RM values (B2's RM is slightly over $3\sigma$ from B3, but this apparent difference should be verified in future observations of this source using an independent delay calibrator), which is also in agreement with the previously reported RM ($-29.8$\,rad\,m$^{-2}$; \citealt{bhardwaj_2021_apjl}).
+We conclude that the bursts in this work have consistent RM values (B2's RM is slightly over $3\sigma$ from B3, but this apparent difference should be verified in future observations of this source using an independent delay calibrator), which is also in agreement with the previously reported RM ($-29.8$\,rad\,m$^{-2}$)\citep{bhardwaj_2021_apjl}.
+We note that neither this work nor \citet{bhardwaj_2021_apjl} correct for the ionospheric contribution to the RM, but this effect is likely to be $\lesssim 2$\,rad\,m$^{-2}$.

 The data for each burst were then corrected for the measured delay and RM.
 The polarization position angle (PPA) was calculated using the following equation:

 and, to correct for the parallactic angle, this is rotated by